bekk/bekk-christmas/post/react/cravings-for-toast.md

 The idea here is that we can wrap any component with the `ToastContext.Provider`   and get whatever is passed through the `value`-prop.
 Neat, huh?

 For the toast notification system, we need to able to store things in a state but also handle the state with different types of actions.
-Think of actions as e.g adding a notification to the state or removing one.
-Here is where we can use the `useReducer`-hook.
+In this case, an action can be e.g adding a notification to the state or removing one.
+This is where we can use the `useReducer`-hook.

 ```
 const toastReducer = (state, action) => {